How Much Do I Need to Retire?

 Investments

-Whether you have traditional brokerage accounts, a 401(k), traditional or Roth IRAs or some other account that gives you access to investments, there’s a good chance these stocks, bonds and other investment vehicles will be a key part of the retirement savings that you tap to generate income.
-These investments can help your savings benefit from compound interest and keep up with inflation, which are two key factors for getting the most out of your retirement savings.1
+You may have brokerage accounts, 401(k)s, traditional or Roth IRAs, or other accounts that give you access to stocks and bonds, mutual funds, index funds and exchange-traded funds (ETFs).
+There’s a good chance they’ll play an important role in generating retirement income.
+These investments can help your money grow through compound interest, helping you keep up with inflation, which is a key factor for getting the most out of your retirement savings.1

 Social Security